Single chapter

 He did not like the speculative nature of it at all, or how she seemed to have found out something incredibly interesting but also highly volatile.

-— The Commander, ?
+— The Commander, null?
 Really?
 Have you no sense of self-preservation at all? — she hissed, coming closer to his station so they wouldn’t be overheard.
 Even so, panic overtook him for a moment as he looked around.

 — Shhhh, don’t be silly!
 Whatever you’re thinking, don’t.

-sent him a withering look. — Don’t shhh me!
+null sent him a withering look. — Don’t shhh me!
 And I’m not thinking anything, I saw it!
 I’d have slapped you for staring at the Commander’s derriere if I hadn’t seen the ridiculous cow eyes you made afterwards.

-spluttered. — There were no cow eyes!
+null spluttered. — There were no cow eyes!

 — Whatever you say.
 Listen, I have to go run checks on the shuttle now- but this isn’t over!
 We’ll talk when I’m back.